 - a.
-E-filing shall not be permitted for the following: - i.
-Any document(s) that requires the signature and seal of the clerk such as writs, including supporting documentation (e.g., application for writ of garnishment), summonses, or subpoenas that are not generated by the EFSP. - ii.
+E-filing of the following shall not be permitted:

+- i.
+Any document(s) that requires the signature and seal of the clerk such as writs, including supporting documentation (e.g., application for writ of garnishment), summonses, and subpoenas that are not generated by the EFSP.

+- ii.
+Petitions for injunctions against harassment and injunctions against workplace harassment.
+Filers may e-file subsequent documents in these cases.

+- iii.
 Documents filed under seal, including any portion of a document and exhibits, or a motion to file documents under seal.

-This does not include the sensitive data sheet that is needed for case initiation. - iii.
-Applications or supplemental applications for waiver or deferral of a filing fee, application fee, or any other fee or cost. - iv.
-Foreign orders/decrees that must be certified upon filing. - v.
-Documents that are intended to be used specifically as hearing or trial exhibits. - vi.
-Any documents in restricted or sealed cases. - vii.
-Amicus briefs. - b.
-The clerk of a court in which e-filing is mandatory shall accept a paper filing if it requests an injunction, a restraining order, or other order of the court requiring immediate judicial review, and if e-filing the document would cause a delay in presenting the request to a judicial officer.
+- iv.
+Applications or supplemental applications for waiver or deferral of a filing fee, application fee, or any other fee or cost.

+- v.
+Any document used to initiate one of the following case types:

+- Forfeiture

+- Eviction Action

+- Transcript of Judgment

+- Special Action

+- Foreign Judgment

+- Lower Court Appeals

+- Eminent Domain